 Careful Planning Required

-If you rely on these programs now or may need them in the future, it is necessary to understand how a reverse mortgage will impact your eligibility .
+If you rely on these programs now or may need them in the future, you must understand how a reverse mortgage will impact your eligibility.

 Responsibility for Property Charges